iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

     ![Canary](/assets/images/canary-progressive-kubectl.png)

 ???+ warning "Before you begin, you will need... "
-    1. **Kubernetes cluster.** You can also install [Minikube](https://minikube.sigs.k8s.io/docs/) or [Kind](https://kind.sigs.k8s.io/).
+    1. **Kubernetes cluster.** You can also use [Minikube](https://minikube.sigs.k8s.io/docs/) or [Kind](https://kind.sigs.k8s.io/).
     2. The **kubectl** CLI.
 Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
     3. **Go 1.13+** (recommended; required for using `iter8ctl` in [Step 7](/getting-started/quick-start/with-knative/#7-observe-experiment)).
 Install [Go](https://golang.org/doc/install).

 ## 1. Create Kubernetes cluster

-Create a local Kubernetes cluster using Minikube or Kind, or use a managed Kubernetes service.
+Create a local cluster using Minikube or Kind as follows, or use a managed Kubernetes service.
 Ensure that the cluster has sufficient resources, for example, 6 CPUs and 12GB of memory.

 === "Minikube"